Rhythmic Dictation | How To Read Eighth Notes

 Remember when counting eighth notes that each note accounts for two equal halves of a beat, none shorter or longer than the other.
 Count your eighth notes as evenly as possible without shortening or elongating the beat.

-Let’s take a look at measure two.
-In measure two beats one and four contain quarter notes, and beats two and three are each divided into two equal halves or eighth notes.
+In measure two beats one and four contain quarter notes, and beats two and three are each divided into two equal eighth notes.

-In this first measure beat three has an eighth note on the down beat and an eighth rest on the up beat.
-This simply means that you should play the first half of beat three but remain silent for the second half, like this:
+In this first measure, beat three has an eighth note on the down beat and an eighth rest on the up beat.
+This simply means that you should play the first half of beat three but remain silent for the second half.